LunarG/gfxreconstruct/USAGE_android.md

                         Force wait on completion of queue operations for all queues before calling Present.
 This is needed for accurate acquisition of instrumentation data on some platforms.
+   --dump-resources <arg>
+                        <arg> is BeginCommandBuffer=<n>,Draw=<m>,BeginRenderPass=<o>,
+                        NextSubpass=<p>,Dispatch=<q>,CmdTraceRays=<r>,QueueSubmit=<s>
+                        GPU resources are dumped after the given vkCmdDraw*, vkCmdDispatch, or vkCmdTraceRaysKHR is replayed.
+                        Dump gpu resources after the given vmCmdDraw*, vkCmdDispatch, or vkCmdTraceRaysKHR is replayed.
+The parameter for each is a block index from the capture file.
+The additional parameters are used to identify during which occurence of the vkCmdDraw/VkCmdDispath/ VkCmdTrancRaysKHR resources will be dumped.
+NextSubPass can be repeated 0 or more times to indicate subpasses withing a render pass.
+Note that the minimal set of parameters must be one of:
+                            BeginCmdBuffer, Draw, BeginRenderPass, EndRenderPass, and QueueSubmit
+                            BeginCmdBuffer, Dispatch and QueueSubmit
-  --dump-resources <filename>
+                            BeginCmdBuffer, TraceRays and QueueSubmit --dump-resources <filename>
               Extract --dump-resources args from the specified file, with each line in the file containing a comma or space separated list of the parameters to --dump-resources.
 The file can contain multiple lines specifying multiple dumps.